cookiecuty123/Healthcare_Heroes/README.md

 ## Description

-The game consists of a doctor that has to kill incoming COVID-19 viruses by using a newly devolpped vaccine.
+The game consists of a doctor that has to kill incoming COVID-19 viruses by using a newly devolped vaccine.
 The goal is to kill a prescribed amount of viruses (20) to win the game.
 Players have three lives and may otherwise die if they get infected by the virus.

 ## Purpose